Carfilzomib (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, peripheral neuropathy (a nerve problem), low blood platelet levels, or a history of herpes zoster infection (shingles).
-Tell your doctor if you have heart failure, angina, heart rhythm problems, or a history of heart attack.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems, high blood pressure, heart disease, heart failure, heart rhythm problems, or a history of heart attack or blood clots.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.